Frequently Asked Questions

 Contact the Office of the General Counsel immediately at 341-5255.
 Court documents should be reviewed by counsel immediately because there are time deadlines for response.

-Contact Tracy Greene, the University's Kansas Open Records Act Custodian at 341-5255, email@example.com.
-The University has three business days to respond to open records requests.
+Contact Kevin Johnson, the University's Kansas Open Records Act Custodian, at 341-5255, or contact his assistant, Lisa Moritz at 341-5518.
+The University has three business days to respond to open records requests, so be sure to alert our office of the request as soon as possible.

-It is university policy to keep student records confidential in conformity with the Federal Educational Rights and Privacy Act.
+It is university policy to keep student records confidential in conformity with the Federal Education Rights and Privacy Act.
 In certain situations, student record information may be disclosed in conformity with university policy and applicable law.
-For example, university employees with access to student records may share information from a student’s records with University officials who have a “legitimated educational interest” in the information.
+For example, university employees with access to student records may share information from a student’s records with University officials who have a “legitimate educational interest” in the information.

 ESU provides accommodations for individuals in conformity with the Americans with Disabilities Act.
 Accommodations for students are made once the disability has been verified by the Disability Office (341-6637).
 Reasonable accommodations for employees may be facilitated through the Office of Human Resources (341-5379).

-- If a supervisor receives a report of harassment or discrimination, what should they do?
+If a supervisor receives a report of harassment or discrimination, what should he/she do?

 Supervisors who receive information concerning allegations of harassment or discrimination should immediately contact the Affirmative Action Officer at 341-5379.